-Why am I writing about travel as a mainly health and wellbeing writer ?
-My interest is partly around the fact that different physical environments, cultures and political systems have interesting formative effects on people’s psychology and health.
+My interest is largely around the fact that different physical environments, cultures, religions and political systems have interesting formative effects on people’s psychology and health.
 Even as shorter term visitors (who are paying attention) we can intuit this.
 It’s also probably why some of us get attracted to certain places on holiday or even to live a while.
 The interaction between human beings their biology and their environment continues on many levels wherever we are.

 Historically due to the way my life panned out after school I have always travelled, initially by accident and then by design.
 I consider it one the the most enriching and educational processes in life and I believe in Mark Twains reputed quote that ‘travel is fatal to prejudice, bigotry and narrow-mindedness’.
 I believe exposure to other cultures helps us understand and maybe appreciate our own better and back in return to be more appreciative and sympathetic to other cultures.
 Perhaps we can also better understand our own place in the world and expand our perspective both personally and globally.
 I’ve pro-actively created space for travel in my life and I’m beyond grateful for the opportunities I have had and that I live in a country and culture that makes it possible.